valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-mac-os.md

 As an alternative to running Valkey in the foreground, you can also use `launchd` to start the process in the background:

 {{< highlight bash  >}}
-brew services start redis
+brew services start valkey
 {{< / highlight >}}

 This launches Valkey and restarts it at login.
 You can check the status of a `launchd` managed Valkey by running the following:

 {{< highlight bash  >}}
-brew services info redis
+brew services info valkey
 {{< / highlight >}}

 If the service is running, you'll see output like the following:

 {{< highlight bash  >}}
-redis (homebrew.mxcl.redis)
+valkey (homebrew.mxcl.valkey)
 Running: ✔
 Loaded: ✔
 User: miranda